 Also of interest is that Zionsville has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Zionsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zionsville residents report their race to be White, followed by Asian.
-Important ancestries of people in Zionsville include English, Irish, Italian, and European.
+Important ancestries of people in Zionsville include German, English, Irish, Italian, and Polish.

 The most common language spoken in Zionsville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.